carlosbravoa/ollama-terminal-frontend/README.md

 SYSTEM_PROMPT = f"You are a helpful assistant.
 Respond as short as possible.
 Your name is {BOT_NAME}"
 ```

+## Contributions
+Feel free to contribute.
+This code is far from perfect and also we may need to package it accordingly for system-wide installation

 ## License
 MIT License © Carlos Bravo